bcgov/aps-infra-platform/documentation/how-to/gateway-patterns.md

 to fulfill their particular requirements.

-There is now an option for an administrator to use predefined configurations, making setup faster and ensures the config is based around proven security and gateway standards.
+There is now an option for an administrator to use predefined configurations, making setup faster and ensuring the configuration is based around proven security and gateway standards.

 This guide explains how to generate configuration using predefined patterns.